 Shmulevich Lab Overview

-The Shmulevich Lab develops and applies computational and mathematical approaches for modeling biological systems and analyzing large-scale data sets.
-High-throughput measurement technologies have made it possible to gather systems-level data on healthy and diseased cells.
+The Shmulevich Lab develops and applies computational and mathematical approaches to model biological systems and analyze large-scale data sets.
+High-throughput measurement technologies have made it possible to collect systems-level data on healthy and diseased cells.
 Powerful and accurate statistical and computational methods are needed to analyze these data and reveal the global principles underlying the function and dysfunction of biological systems.
 The Shmulevich group collaborates extensively with other research groups at ISB because the computational approach to research is at the very core of our mission.

 For more information about the Shmulevich Lab, visit the Shmulevich Lab Website.